Fishing

 All Fish 2 Pole and Line Fishing Only

-Channel Catfish 3 Fish Daily Creel Limit
+Channel Catfish 3 Fish Daily Harvest Limit

-Large or Smallmouth Bass 15" Minimum Length Limit
+Large or Smallmouth Bass 15" Minimum Length Limit & 3 Fish Daily Harvest Limit

-Trout Fishing
+Trout Fishing at Miller Park

 IDNR sponsors a catchable trout program at Miller Park Lake.